Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Free resolvent estimates for

-\begin{remark} For any $\alpha,p,q$ satisfying the conditions in Theorem \ref{Sobolev estimates}, one can find $p_0,p_1,q_0,q_1\in (1,\infty)$ satisfying $p_0<p<p_1$, $q_0<q<q_1$ and the conditions in Theorem \ref{Sobolev estimates}.
-The real interpolation theory (see \cite{BeLo}) then implies that the estimate \eqref{eq2.11} still holds with $L^p,L^q$ replaced by the Lorentz spaces $L^{p,2},L^{q,2}$, respectively.
-By virtue of the continuous embeddings $L^p\subset L^{p,2},L^{q,2}\subset L^q$, this gives a slightly stronger estimate than \eqref{eq2.11} which will be used in proving Theorem \ref{local H-smoothing} below.
+By virtue of the continuous embedding $L^p\subset L^{p,2},L^{q,2}\subset L^q$, this gives a slightly stronger estimate than \eqref{eq2.11} which will be used in proving Theorem \ref{local H-smoothing} below.
 We refer to \cite[Appendix C]{MiYa1} where the real interpolation theorems and basic properties of Lorentz spaces used in the present paper have been summarized. \end{remark}

 \begin{remark} Some further comments on Theorem \ref{Sobolev estimates} are given as follows

 \begin{itemize} \item Besides of the estimate \eqref{eq2.10} above, there exist actually more pairs $(p,q)$ such that the following Sobolev type estimates hold: